Anyone, 5 years of age and older, is eligible to receive the COVID-19 vaccine. Find your nearest vaccination location at

 Illinois Pyramid Model State Leadership Team

 Early childhood education and care systems in Illinois are committed to promoting and supporting a racially equitable, inclusive, and diverse society that embraces healthy social-emotional development for all children ages birth through five and their families across settings.

 Illinois envisions a racially equitable, inclusive, and diverse integrated system of professional development across early childhood education and care programs to provide ongoing information, resources, and supports for young children's social-emotional development.

-The Pyramid Model has evaluated data from years of implementation in multiple states and believes that it is a sound framework for early care and education systems.
+The Pyramid Model Consortium has evaluated data from years of implementation across multiple states leading the field to regard it as a sound framework for early care and education systems.
 In the state of Illinois, we have several data reports that speak to the Pyramid Model’s effectiveness.

-Illinois' Pyramid Model Partnership enhances existing collaborations by bringing together a leadership team that includes multiple stakeholders.
+Illinois' Pyramid Model State Leadership Team (SLT) enhances existing collaborations by bringing together a leadership team that includes multiple stakeholders.
 All work together to resolve state-level barriers (with training for various professional development systems based on a common model) and facilitate access to necessary interventions at the local level.